-Pricing inputs that are generally less observable from objective sources.
+Pricing inputs that are unobservable.
 These inputs may be used with internally developed methodologies that result in management's best estimate of fair value.
 IMPA does not have any assets or liabilities that meet the definition of Level 3.

 IMPA utilizes market data and assumptions that market participants would use in pricing the asset or liability, including assumptions about risk and the risks inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market corroborated, or generally unobservable.